chark/scriptable-scenes/Documentation~/README.md

   <img src="fade-transition-canvas.png"/>
 </p>

+Afterward you can reference the [Fade Scriptable Scene Transition] in any of the [Scriptable Scene Collection] assets to enable fading.

 ## Scripting

 ### Loading Collections via Code

 First you must obtain a reference to a [Scriptable Scene Controller].
 This can be done via [SerializeField](https://docs.unity3d.com/ScriptReference/SerializeField.html) or any other means, such as using `Object.FindObjectOfType<ScriptableSceneController>()` and so on, depending on your project setup.

 Additionally, you'll need to obtain a set of [Scriptable Scene Collection] references.
 Since these as Scriptable Objects, all you need to do is define a set of [SerializeField](https://docs.unity3d.com/ScriptReference/SerializeField.html) and load them directly.
-However, you can structure this however you like, e.g., by maintaining lists of scenes, loading them randomly, etc...
+However, you can load and structure this however you like, e.g., by maintaining lists of scenes, loading them randomly, etc...

 ```csharp
 using CHARK.ScriptableScenes;